oauth-wg/oauth-sd-jwt-vc/Untitled-1.md

 * update reference to IETF Status List
 * Include Type Metadata
 * Editorial changes
-* Updated terminology to clarify digital signatures are one way to secure VCs and presentations
+* Updated terminology and other sections to clarify VCs and presentations can be repudiable or non-repudiable
-* Include schema Type Metadata

 -03